The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Analysis of the data sets

 \subsection{Periodicity origin}

-The $\ell_1$ periodogram peaks at 2020 and 362 days are unlikely to indicate the presence of long period planets.
-Indeed, a period in the vicinity of 2020 days, with a strong statistical significance, appears in the $\log R'_{HK}$ periodogram, so that it most likely stems from a magnetic cycle.
-The 362 days signal is fully compatible with a yearly signal and is attributed to a systematic effect in the instrument.
+The origin of the 366, 640, and 1920 d signals is uncertain, and we do not claim planet detections at those periods.
+The 366 d signal is fully compatible with a yearly signal.
+Instrument systematics, such as the stitching effect~\citep{dumusque2015}, could produce this signal, and they are deemed to be its most likely origin.
+We fit a Gaussian process on the $\log R'_{HK}$ and used it as a linear predictor on the RVs, similarly to~\cite{haywood2014}.
+When computing the periodogram on the residuals of the fit, there is no trace of signals in the 1500 - 3000 d and 600 - 800 d regions, so they might stem from a magnetic cycle.
+The signal at 34.5 d could be a faint trace of a planet near the 2:1 resonance, but its significance is too low to be conclusive.

-The periods at 3.43, 5.19, 7.95 and 12.0 days are most likely planets (from now on denoted by HD 158259 b, c, d, e).
-Indeed, none of these periods appear clearly in the bisector span, $\log R'_{hk}$ or photometry.
-Secondly, if apparent 2:1 MMRs can in fact be eccentric planets, it is very unlikely to happen for planets in near 3:2 resonance~\citep{hara2019ecc}.
-Thirdly, the periods could be due to instrument systematics.
-We find it unlikely, since the periods do not consistently appear in the 123 other data sets of the survey HD 158259 is part of~\citep{hara2019}.

-Most importantly, the period ratio of two subsequent planets is very close to 3:2, namely 1.51, 1.53 and 1.51.
+The periods at 3.43, 5.19, 7.95, 12.0, and 17.4 d, which are significant in the RV analysis, most likely stem from planets.
+Here, we list five arguments that support this claim. (i) None of these periods clearly appear in the bisector span, $\log R'_{hk}$, or photometry. (ii) While eccentric planets can be mistaken for planet pairs near a 2:1 MMR, they are very unlikely to appear as planets near a 3:2 resonance~\citep{hara2019ecc}. (iii) The periods could be due to instrument systematics.
+We find it unlikely since the periods of the planet candidates do not consistently appear in the 123 other data sets of the survey HD 158259 is a part of~\citep{hara2019}. (iv) All the signals are consistent in phase and amplitude (see appendix~\ref{app:phasecons}). (v) Most importantly, the period ratio of two subsequent planets is very close to 3:2, namely 1.51, 1.53, 1.51, and 1.44, and they have very similar estimated masses (see Section~\ref{sec:orbitalelts}).
 Pairs of planets close to the 3:2 period ratio are known to be common~\citep{lissauer_architecture_2011, steffen2015}, and it seems unlikely that the stellar features would mimic this specific spacing of periods.

-The origin of the periodicity at 17.4 days is more uncertain.
-Its statistical significance is lower than the other planets and most importantly, 17.4 is close to the rotation period estimated from the $\log R'_{HK}$ of 18 days (see section~\ref{sec:star}).
-However, its period ratio with the 12 days planet is 1.44, which is close to the 3:2 mean motion resonance, though further away than the other planets.
-It could happen that the planet is synchronised with the stellar rotation period, but the current data does not allow to conclude on that point.
-Indeed, setting a quasi-periodic term in the covariance model suppresses the 17.4 d periodogram peak.
-In conclusion, the presence of a planet at 17.4 days cannot be firmly confirmed.